07.01.2026

 Warm Season Lawns vs Cool Season Lawns

-Virginia continues to be one of the country's most active real estate markets, with new neighborhoods and residential developments being built every year.
-Many of these new homes feature freshly installed sod, artificial turf, or other alternative lawn solutions that create an attractive appearance at first.
-However, without proper establishment and ongoing care, newly installed sod can quickly dry out, thin, and struggle to thrive, leaving homeowners with a lawn that doesn't live up to its initial appearance.
-This article outlines how Virginia Green and Aeration can keep your new lawn thriving.
+Virginia continues to be one of the country’s most active real estate markets, with new neighborhoods and residential developments being built every year.
+Many new homes feature freshly installed sod or newly seeded lawns that look attractive at first but may struggle without proper establishment and ongoing care.
+This article explains how Virginia Green’s aeration services, along with seeding when appropriate, can support healthier turf on new-construction properties.

 Topics Index